Suvarnabhumi Airport (pronounced ‘Suwanapoom’, airport code BKK) is the main Bangkok International hub, located about 30km east of the capital itself.

 The majority of visitors arriving by air to Thailand will land here, though the old International Airport, in the north of Bangkok at Don Mueang (airport code DMK) now takes all low cost airlines, such as Nok Air and Air Asia as well as many domestic flights.

-Lay-Out – Suvarnabhumi Airport
+Orientation – Suvarnabhumi Airport

 Suvarnabhumi Airport is laid out over 4 Floors, marked as 1 to 4 with the basement, home of the Airport Rail Link, ARL, an additional area marked as 1B.